-Starting from January 1, 2016, each new Employee is automatically enrolled in the Plan at a salary deferral rate of 6% following ninety days of service.
+Each new Employee is automatically enrolled in the Plan at a salary deferral rate of 6% following ninety days of service.
 Prior to new participants' initial salary deferrals, participants have the option to opt out of the Plan or to increase their salary deferral rate.
-The Plan was amended, effective March 10, 2017, to add an automatic contribution increase provision for participants contributing less than 6% of compensation to the Plan.
-Such participants' salary deferral contributions will be increased by 1% effective as soon as administratively practicable after April 1 of each Plan year unless and until the participant's salary deferral contributions would exceed 6% of the participant's compensation, or the participant elects to not have the automatic contribution increase apply.
+Participants who contribute less than 6% of compensation to the Plan are subject to an automatic salary deferral increase of 1%, effective as soon as administratively practicable after April 1 of each Plan year, unless and until the participant's salary deferral contributions would exceed 6% of the participant's compensation, or the participant elects to not have the automatic contribution increase apply.